-136. In connection with the Original Petition, Hall Planning and Engineering, Inc., prepared a Traffic Impact Analysis Report ("TIAR") for Pulelehua in March 2005 to identify the long-range traffic impacts of development of the Petition Area on the West Maui regional transportation system at peak hour traffic conditions at full buildout in the year 2011.
+112. In connection with the Petition, Hall Planning and Engineering, Inc., prepared a Traffic Impact Analysis Report ("TIAR") for Pulelehua in March 2005 to identify the long-range traffic impacts of development of the Petition Area on the West Maui regional transportation system at peak hour traffic conditions at full buildout in the year 2011.
 (2006 D&O, FOF ¶88).
 Honoapi'ilani Highway is a State highway with limited access that is designed primarily for regional circulation.
 It is intended to accommodate travel from one region to another as quickly and safely as possible and provides the primary access between West Maui and the rest of Maui.
-From Nakalele Point to Honokowai, it is a two-lane, undivided roadway.
-Between Honokowai and South Lahaina it is a four-lane, undivided roadway.
-From South Lahaina to Ma'alaea, it is again a two-lane, undivided roadway.
+From Nakalele Point to Honokōwai, it is a two-lane, undivided roadway.
+Between Honokōwai and South Lahaina, it is a four-lane, undivided roadway.
+From South Lahaina to Mā'alaea, it is again a two-lane, undivided roadway.
 (2006 D&O, FOF ¶89).

-137. In connection with the 2006 D&O conditions, Original Petitioner MLP completed and submitted to DOT a revised TIAR in May 2009.
-DOT approved the 2009 TIAR in September 2010.
-(Sixth Supp.
-Memo., EXH.
+113. In connection with the 2006 D&O conditions, MLP completed and submitted to the DOT a revised TIAR in May 2009.
+The DOT approved the 2009 TIAR in September 2010.
+(Sixth Memo.
+Supp., EXH.
 M-3).

-138. Under Maui Oceanview LP's proposed development, the existing Akahele Street continues to be a primary entrance to Pulelehua.
-Two additional access points to Honoapi'ilani Highway have been proposed to the Hawaii Department of Transportation (DOT).
-The northernmost access point will be limited to right-in, right-out access, whereas the southernmost access will provide full access to the southern retail and residential units, and the proposed 10-acre County Community Park on the project site.
+114. Under Petitioner's plan for Pulelehua, the existing Akahele Street continues to be a primary entrance to Pulelehua.
+Two additional access points to Honoapi'ilani Highway have been proposed to the DOT.
+The northernmost access point will be limited to right-in, right-out ("RIRO") access, whereas the southernmost access will provide full access to the southern retail and residential units and the proposed 10-acre County community park on the Petition Area.

-139. At the request of DOT-Highways, a Transportation Impact Assessment Report

-(TIAR) dated August 13, 2019 was prepared and revised to reanalyze traffic impacts related to the Pulelehua development.
-This August 2019 TIAR contemplates build out of Pulelehua as four scenarios.
+115. At the request of the DOT, Highways Division, a TIAR dated August 13, 2019, was prepared and revised to re-analyze traffic impacts related to Pulelehua.
+This August 2019 TIAR contemplates buildout of Pulelehua as four scenarios.
 (Memo.
 Supp., EXH.
 M-2, pp. 101-02).